MichaelCurrin/docsify-js-tutorial/README.md

 - Be easy to maintain.
 - Quick to get set up on existing projects.
 - It should be easy to repeat across many projects, without having to deal to have headaches with each.
 (Like a lot of boilerplate code, or installation issues, or drift as layouts/features are added to one and not the others.)
-- Have **no** HTML layout files to maintain.
+- Have **no** HTML template/layout files to maintain.
 - Reduce dependencies and keep installation simple.
-- Little or no build step needed.
+- Light or no build step needed.

 The docs site tool used here is [DocsifyJS](https://docsify.js.org/) which is a frontend JS library written in VueJS.
 But if you have never used before or never coded in JS before, you'll be guided through.
 The only JS you need to write in your config values.
 You also need to edit some HTML values and possibly write a YAML file for your navbar, which again is more configuration than code.